 Immune Support And Regulation

-In conventional management and depending on the situation, the drug of choice for controlling the symptoms produced by chronic inflammation is dexamethasone, we can say that within the range of anti-inflammatory drugs this is the most potent, so much that it can suppress the immune response, putting the patient at even more risk for an inefficient immune response, in some cases leading to the need to perform prophylactic interventions with the use of antibiotics.
+To treat chronic inflammation, most doctors use a medicine called Dexamethasone, a very potent anti-inflammatory drug.
+However, our medical team prefers not to use it, to avoid the side effects: irritation to gastric mucosa and it suppresses the immune response, putting the patient at even more risk.
+In some cases, leading to the need to perform prophylactic interventions with the use of antibiotics.
 On the other hand, this drug generates metabolic alterations as an undesired side effect, resulting in alterations in blood sugar levels, requiring in some cases medical management.

 Another challenge we see with the use of anti-inflammatory drugs is; its high irritability to the gastric mucosa, where prolonged use of these drugs forces us to take preventive measures to protect the integrity of the digestive system.